Finite element error analysis of affine optimal control problems: The optimal control problem

-Here, $\bar H$ denotes the Hamiltonian \eqref{Hamil} corresponding to the reference control $\bar u$.
-If the control does not appear explicitly in the objective functional, $\frac{\partial \bar H}{\partial u}$ is given by the adjoint $\bar p$ corresponding to $\bar u$. \end{Definition} Assumption \ref{asuff2} can be considered as acting only on the cone $D^\tau_{\bar u}$.
-For a prove see \cite[Proposition 6.2]{DJV2022} or \cite[Coroallary 14]{CDJ2023}. \begin{Proposition} Assumption \ref{asuff2} is equivalent to the assumption: Let $\bar u \in \mathcal U$ be given.
-There exist positive constants $c $ and $\alpha,$ such that
+Here, $\bar H$ denotes the Hamiltonian \eqref{Hamil} corresponding to the control $\bar u$, that is $\bar H(x):=H(x, \bar y (x), \bar \varphi (x), \bar u(x))$. \end{Definition} Usually, the following two assumptions are made for the analysis of affine problems.
+The first is the structural assumption on the switching function: There exist positive constants $c$ and $\gamma \in (0,1]$ such that